wali-eldin-hassan/jwt-springBoot/ReadMe.md

 ## Running the application locally

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `de.codecentric.springbootsample.Application` class from your IDE.
+One way is to execute the `main` method in the `java.wali.hassan.jwtmicroServics.JwtMicroServicsApplication` class from your IDE.

-### How To Use :shipit:?
+### How To Use ? :shipit:
 ###### Run your server
 ###### Open postman
 ###### Visit localhost:8080 or if you have custom port you can use it